gabrielsoltz/metahub/README.md

 ## Customize Lambda behaviour

-You can customize MetaHub options for your lambda by editing the [lib/lambda.py](lambda.py file).
+You can customize MetaHub options for your lambda by editing the file [lib/lambda.py](lib/lambda.py).
 You can change the default options for MetaHub, such as the output modes, the filters, the Meta* options, and more.

 # Run with Security Hub Custom Action